deshwanths/deshwanths/README.md

 ### 🌱 Challenges on board:
 I decided to focus myself on feeding more knowledge:books: to my brain.
 I set a couple of self-challenges in order to push myself more further.:running:

-* Learn to code:man_technologist: 5-6 hours a day with no distraction ( One or two day off a week. )
+* Learn to code :man_technologist:  5-6 hours a day with no distraction ( One or two day off a week. )
-* Workout:weight_lifting_man: 5 days in a row and take a day break
+* Workout :weight_lifting_man:  5 days in a row and take a day break
-* Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
+* Avoid spending too much time on Youtube Entertainment :skull_and_crossbones:
 * Adapting the minimalism life style
 * 🔜